 It would then take about a week between communications.

 "The fax machine changed my life." - Mark

 Our Land & Lake reservations office still has Marks typewriter that he used to build quotes, itineraries, invoices and information from for his tours to send across to his first agents.

-Mark cut windows in the Ford Control, added seats and soon turned his army purchase into the safari car he needed.
+Mark cut windows in the Forward Control, added seats and soon turned his army purchase into the safari car he needed.
 His first trip was from Lilongwe to Kasungu National Park with two European Ladies.

 The Ford Control reached Kasungu and promptly, burst into flames.
 Mark managed to put them out, usher the guests back in the truck and continue the tour as if nothing had gone awry.

 The Ford Control became the center of many of their stories, during the late 1980's, Zambia was still not accepting South African Passport Holders through their borders, so it was Angela who took these tours with Chelsey, at just 18 months old, strapped to the front seat with an umbrella tied above her to keep the sun off.

 As tours picked up with the introduction of modern technology, Mark established an office, employed more staff and built a fleet of Land Rovers to replace the now aging Ford Control.

 Angela opened a nursery School with Chelsey as her first student and Amelia was born in '91 to complete the family of four.

 Malawi grew quickly in popularity as a safari destination, Mark recalls the first days of travel across the country, where many of the roads were dirt and it would take two days to get to Viphya Plateau and a further two days to get to Nyika and South Luangwa was very much an untouched and unknown wildlife destination.